Lake County, Illinois: Politics

-However, as in the other collar counties, the Republican edge narrowed considerably in the 1990s, and Bill Clinton actually won it with a 166-vote plurality in 1996–the only time that Clinton won any of the collar counties besides Will County during his two campaigns for president.
-After narrowly voting for George W. Bush twice, in 2008 it swung over dramatically to support Democrat Barack Obama, who carried it by almost 20 points.
-Obama won it but by a slimmer margin in 2012.
+However, as in the other collar counties, the Republican edge narrowed considerably in the 1990s.
+Bill Clinton actually won Lake with a 166-vote plurality in 1996, the only time that Clinton won any of the collar counties besides Will during his two campaigns for president.
+After narrowly voting for George W. Bush twice, Lake swung over dramatically in 2008 to support Democrat Barack Obama, who carried it by almost 20 points.
+Obama won it again during his reelection bid in 2012, albeit by a slimmer margin.
 Hillary Clinton won it handily in 2016, tallying her second-best margin in the state.
 At 36%, Donald Trump's performance in the county was the worst of any Republican presidential nominee since 1912.
 In 2020, Joe Biden won 61% of the vote, the highest percentage of the vote for any candidate since 1988 and the highest ever attained by a Democrat.
+In 2024, amidst a red wave, Kamala Harris won 59% of the vote, making Lake one of only two collar counties where Harris posted a better performance than Clinton, the other being McHenry.

 Lake County has the highest payout for wrongful conviction in the United States.
 Juan Rivera was awarded $20 million, the largest wrongful conviction settlement in United States history, including $2 million from John E. Reid & Associates, who were known for the Reid technique of questioning suspects.
 This technique has been widely criticized for its history of eliciting confessions that were later determined to be false.
 Rivera was questioned twice at Reid headquarters by an employee of the company during his interrogation, which lasted for several days.
 Another payout was made to Jerry Hobbs.
 Kathleen Zellner settled Jerry Hobbs's civil rights case for $7.75 million.
 Hobbs was incarcerated for 66 months.
 This was the largest pre-trial detainee settlement in the United States.